rubismoreira/PaymentGateway/docs/api/PaymentProcess/_v1_PaymentProcess-[Post].md

 ### Acceptance Criteria

 The following acceptance criteria rules are required for this endpoint.

+> The card data should be encrypted before calling bank client

 > When the bank entity returns accepted or denied the the payment process is stored on the service database, then a 201 should be returned